 It should come as no surprise that Kiawah was recently voted second-best island in the world by Condé Nast readers.
 Even more recently, Kiawah Island was voted the #2 Best Continental Island in the U.S. and among the Top 25 Islands in the World in Travel + Leisure's World's Best Awards 2022.

 Just a stone's through from Kiawah Island, this neighboring gated island is another coastal retreat that is great for retirees.
 Seabrook Island offers a beach club with three pools, an oceanside equestrian center, two golf courses, and many more amenities for property owners.
 Similar to Kiawah, Seabrook is about 40 minutes away from Charleston.

 If you prefer a more peaceful atmosphere, Johns Island may be the perfect place to retire.
 Johns Island offers a variety of properties from waterfront estates to horse farms to newly-built single-family homes.
 The island is full of natural beauty, including the famous Angel Oak Tree, the largest living oak tree east of the Mississippi River.
 Johns Island is conveniently located near Kiawah Island, Seabrook Island, James Island, and West Ashley.

 Why do people retire in the South?

 What is it that makes retirees flock to southern states?
 Turns out, it's a combination of factors that draw people to retire in the south.
-Weather, cost of living, and favorable tax breaks are all important for retirees when choosing the best place to relocate.
+The mild climates and good weather for year-round enjoyment.
+The relatively low cost of living, robust economy, and favorable tax breaks are also important for retirees when choosing the best place to relocate.